ScratchLang/ScratchLang/README.md

 This is for people who want to use Scratch like other programming languages.

 # Latest big updates
-Added every block from V1 into V2, PLUS REPEAT AND FOREVER BLOCKS!
+The decompiler can now decompile C-blocks in C-blocks.
+It couldn't do that before, but I slightly changed how it reads the .json and now it can do it.
+It's slower, but it's worth it.

-The new decompiler is programmed so that it uses "parent" and "next" to decompile the blocks in order.
-However, C-Blocks in C-Blocks don't work yet.
-Bug listed below.
+The new decompiler is programmed so that it uses "opcode",  "parent", and "next" to decompile the blocks in order.

 # Open-Source
 This is an open-source project.
 Anyone can contribute.
 If there's anything discouraging you from contributing, let me know and I'll try to fix it.